 People have been confused about the 'real' identity versus digital for a long time.
 A dogmatic obsession with 'real' identity is what shoved PKI off the rails in the mid 1990s.
 There are purists who say PKI can only be concerned with identity, but we really need to move away from an absolutist view of authentication.

 In the vast majority of routine transactions, parties are only interested in authorisation and not identity.
+The business you're dealing with usually wants to know what you are not who you are.
 Consider: pharmacists dispensing prescriptions don't "know" (let alone trust) doctors.
 Investors don't "know" a company's auditors.
 Airline passengers don't "know" the pilots nor the airframe safety inspectors.
 Bank customers don't "know" their tellers.
 Employees don't "know" who signs their pay cheques.
 The parties to these transactions may be mutual strangers and yet they obviously know enough about one another to be able to transact usefully.
-Each party has a dependable identity in a particular context.
-In context, they are not total strangers.
-We can conclude that identity-in-context is precisely the same thing as authorisation.
+Each party has a dependable credential or property in a particular context.
+In context, they are not total strangers - they know enough about each other to transact is a certain way in a certain setting.
+An impersonal identifier (or "nym") in context is sufficient for authorization without any personal identification.

 The idea that authentication and authorisation are different things is an artefact which, it seems to me, arose when 1970s era computer scientists started thinking about resource access control.
 The distinction does not usually arise in regular real world business, where all that matters in routine transactions is the credentials of the sender, in context.